 As a couple going through a divorce trial, you may be wondering if the court will allocate the personal injury finances equitably between you and your spouse or apply the community-property law.

-How does a couple pursuing a personal injury award and a divorce case at the same time divide the marital property and the personal injury settlement?
+How does a couple pursuing an injury award and a divorce case at the same time divide the marital property and the settlement?

 Your personal injury and divorce case might resemble one of the following scenarios:

 - A couple would like to end their 10-year old marriage.
 The wife was out of work for a long period of time while healing from a medical malpractice accident.
 During that time, the husband was solely responsible for all of their bills and paying for the children’s education.
 The malpractice suit against the doctor is still in process even as the divorce suit concludes.
 How will the medical malpractice money be shared?

 - The husband suffers serious injuries in a car crash.
 The family lawyer Arizona relies on files a motor vehicle accident compensation claim against the drunk driver who caused the accident.

 - The husband and wife decide to divorce before the conclusion of the personal injury case.
 Does the wife get a share of the personal injury proceeds?

 Divorce and Sharing of Personal Injury Awards

 Personal injury and family laws vary by state.
 If faced with a scenario of overlapping divorce and a personal injury lawsuit, it’s best to consult a lawyer who can consider the unique details of your situation.
 However, as a general rule, the personal injury award sharing formula depends on several factors:

 - If the divorcing couple live in an equitable distribution state or community state.

 - The date of the accident, workplace injury, medical malpractice, or unlawful dismissal.